RadAgents: Multimodal Agentic Reasoning for Chest X-ray Interpretation with Radiologist-like Workflows

 \subsection{Experimental Setup}

-To demonstrate the generality of \textbf{RadAgents}, we evaluate it on three tasks with increasing reasoning complexity: VQA for existence and attributes (E\&A), VQA for comparison and progression (C\&P), and report generation.
-The data statistic and details are shown in Table \ref{tab:data_stat}.
+\textbf{Datasets.} To demonstrate the generality of \textbf{RadAgents}, we evaluate it on three benchmark datasets that closely mirror complex clinical workflows, offer sufficient task diversity, and are relatively easy to evaluate for correctness: (1) ChestAgentBench \citep{fallahpourmedrax} includes 2{,}500 questions derived from expert-validated clinical cases, covering seven core competencies and associated reasoning skills essential for CXR interpretation.
+(2) For the CheXbench \citep{chen2024chexagent} subset, following MedRAX, we focus on visual question answering (115 cases from Rad-Restruct \citep{pellegrini2023rad} and 123 cases from SLAKE \citep{liu2021slake}) and 380 fine-grained multimodal reasoning questions from OpenI \footnote{https://openi.nlm.nih.gov/}.
+(3) We further evaluate on the preprocessed multi-view and longitudinal MIMIC-CXR test set (2{,}231 cases) used in EditGRPO \citep{zhang2025editgrpo}.

-\textbf{Baselines.} We instantiate all agents with GPT-4o.
-For comparison, we include (1) GPT-4o \citep{hurst2024gpt}, (2) GPT-4o with ReAct, where tools are available via function calling but without explicit workflow steering, and (3) two medical specialist models, CheXagent and MedGemma \citep{sellergren2025medgemma}.
-Unless otherwise noted, the number of retrieved exemplars for V-RAG is set to $k=3$ (see Appendix~\ref{apd:sens_k_vrag} for an ablation on $k$).
+\textbf{Baselines.} Unless otherwise specified, we instantiate all agents with Qwen3-VL-Instruct-8B.
+Additional results using GPT-4o as the agent core, with the same tool set as MedRAX, are provided in Appendix~\ref{appx:radagents_gpt-4o}.
+For comparison, we include: (1) specialist models CheXagent and GPT-4o; (2) Qwen3-VL in a single-agent setting using ReAct (following MedRAX) without workflow steering; (3) Qwen3-VL (single agent) using ReAct guided by our workflow templates (including the full skill set).
+Unless otherwise noted, the number of retrieved exemplars for V-RAG is set to $k=3$ (see Figure~\ref{fig:rag_ablation} and Appendix~\ref{apd:sens_k_vrag} for ablation study).
 We report results for two variants of RadAgents, with and without V-RAG.

-\textbf{Metrics.} For VQA (E\&A) and report generation, we use standard CXR text metrics (explanation in Appendix~\ref{apd:metrics}): RadGraph F1 \citep{jain1radgraph}, CheXbert macro F1 across 14 labels \citep{smit2020combining}, RaTE \citep{zhao2024ratescore}, and GREEN \citep{ostmeier2024green}.
-Because the outputs are sentences, these metrics capture clinical correctness and consistency.
-For VQA (C\&P), where the output is one of three choices, we report accuracy.